JTan2231/castra/castra-core/docs/BOOTSTRAP.md

 # Bootstrap Pipeline Reference

-Castra's post-boot bootstrap pipeline applies host-provided configuration (for example Nix flakes or shell scripts) once a VM becomes reachable via the in-guest Vizier service.
-The harness establishes SSH, verifies the Vizier handshake, and then drives host-provided scripts.
+Castra's post-boot bootstrap pipeline applies host-provided configuration (for example Nix flakes or shell scripts) once a VM is reachable over SSH.
+The runtime watches for the legacy bootstrap handshake file when present, but now falls back to probing direct SSH connectivity so the pipeline progresses even without Vizier in the guest.
 This document describes how to steer the pipeline at invocation time and how to consume the structured events and logs it emits.

 ## Invocation Modes and Overrides